sergiocollado/potpourri/notes_kubernetes.md

 kubectl config set-context newUser-context --cluster=kubernetes --namespace=test-namespace --user=newUser
 ```

 ### How to Nodes

- to get the cluster info
+ To get the cluster info

  ```
  kubectl cluster-info
  ```

- to get the pods
+ To get the more info about nodes

  ```
  kubectl get nodes -o wide